Simplerer/employee-tracker-manager/README.md

   This is an actively updated database using MYSQL.
 Using a fictional company I utilized MYSQL to add and update different tables as needed for a fictional Manager.
 The base Tables are adapted and Joined to return different fields as needed.

   ## Installation
-  Run npm start in your terminal to initialize in node.
+  To set up the application, first open download the dependencies by running npm i in your terminal.
+Once these are installed, populate your database by running the schema and seeds files located in the db folder with mySQL.
+After the database is seeded, run npm start in your terminal to initialize in node.

   ## Usage